Source code for pytheory.tones

 from typing import Optional, Union

-from ._statics import REFERENCE_A, TEMPERAMENTS
+from ._statics import REFERENCE_A, TEMPERAMENTS, C_INDEX

 [docs] class Interval: """Named constants for common musical intervals (in semitones)."""
 UNISON = 0 MINOR_SECOND = 1 MAJOR_SECOND = 2 MINOR_THIRD = 3 MAJOR_THIRD = 4 PERFECT_FOURTH = 5 TRITONE = 6 PERFECT_FIFTH = 7 MINOR_SIXTH = 8 MAJOR_SIXTH = 9 MINOR_SEVENTH = 10 MAJOR_SEVENTH = 11 OCTAVE = 12